 Flight or hotel redemptions may not be cancellable

-- Singapore Airlines has started offering a monthly promotion called KrisFlyer Spontaneous Escapes, where award tickets to selected destinations are offered at 30% off.
-As per the T&C, these award tickets are strictly non-changeable and non cancellable.
-If you can’t fly, your forfeit your miles.
+- Airlines have started offering a monthly promotion called KrisFlyer Spontaneous Escapes, where award tickets to selected destinations are offered at 30% off.
+As per the T&C, these award tickets are strictly non-changeable and non-cancellable.
+If you can't fly, you forfeit your miles.